bozho/AnsiColorOut/README.md

 The module is distributed with two custom formatting files: `FileSystem.format.ps1xml` and `Process.format.ps1xml`.
 They define custom views for formatting output.

 The files are automatically loaded when importing the module.
-The views are used in corresponding Format-XXX cmdlet.
-E.g.
+The views are used in appropriate Format-XXX cmdlets.

+### Files/directories

+`FileSystem.format.ps1xml` contains table, wide and custom views, all named "ansi".

+`Get-ChildItem C:\Windows | Format-Table -View ansi`
+`Get-ChildItem C:\Windows | Format-Wide -View ansi`
-`Get-ChildItem C:\Windows | Format-Custom -View AnsiColorView`
+`Get-ChildItem C:\Windows | Format-Custom -View ansi`

-You can also use them as templates for writing your own custom formatting files.
+### Process

+`Process.format.ps1xml` contains **ADD VIEWS HERE**

 ## Known issues and limitations

 The color code strings may get line-wrapped if the console window is not wide enough, which will result in corrupt output.

+If you are piping Format-XXX output into something like `less -rEX`, custom table output may get corrupt, because custom formats print out ANSI escape sequence strings, which are not interpreted by PowerShell, but passed on to `less`.

+It is recommended to use custom views in those cases.

 ## License